rgegriff/Calculator_The_Game_Solver/README.md

   Replaces every instance of old in new
 - sum_value()
   Sums all digits in value
+- invert_sign()
+  inverts the sign by multiplying number by -1

 You can also view the name of the transform functions with `.name`
 Example: